privacyidea/privacyidea/doc/eventhandler/index.rst

 to authenticate anymore.
 So an action to notify the user or enroll a new token can be triggered.

+**rollout_state**

+This is the rollout_state of a token.
+A token can be rolled out in several steps like the 2step HOTP/TOTP token.
+In this case the attribute "rollout_state" of the token contains certain values like 'clientwait' or 'enrolled'.
+This way actions can be triggered, depending on the step during an enrollment process.

 **token_has_owner**

 The action is only triggered, if the token is or is not assigned to a user.